NFL wants defenders running scared, so it will support flag-happy referee

-The NFL is making it up as they go along with this nonsense over tackling a quarterback.
+The NFL is making it up as it goes along with this nonsensical overreaction to quarterbacks being tackled.
 There is no chance -- and I’ll say this in honor of the late, great Jerry Seeman -- that the NFL officials making the rounds of training camps showed a tape of past tackles identical to those made by Clay Matthews and Eric Kendricks and said:

 “This is illegal.
 If you a tackle a quarterback in this manner, your team will be penalized 15 yards and then we will steal $20,054 from your next pay check – or more, if Roger Goodell’s lackeys feel the urge.’’